reduxjs/redux/docs/higher-order-stores.md

 Look familiar?
 It's just like the signature for [middleware](middleware.md), only we're wrapping `createStore()` instead of `dispatch()`.
 Like middleware, the key feature of higher-order stores is that they are composable.

 Higher-order stores are much the same as higher-order components in React.
-They can be as simple as `applyMiddleware()`, or as powerful as the Redux Devtools](https://github.com/gaearon/redux-devtools).
+They can be as simple as `applyMiddleware()`, or as powerful as the [Redux Devtools](https://github.com/gaearon/redux-devtools).
 There's no limit to the kinds of extensions you can create.

 ## How it works